KuVadym/Second_Project/readme.txt

 1. Add solution for separete common files and user files.

 bugs to solve:
-1. Dont work Notes tags
+1. Dont work Notes tags - now this function is deactivate.